Start your new Criminal Justice career today. Find a school near you!

-When an offender is given probation instead of incarceration, a Probation Officer is assigned to the task.
-A Probation Officer meets with the offender on a daily basis to make sure they are following the terms of their probation.
+When an offender is given probation instead of incarceration, a probation officer is assigned to the case.
+A probation officer meets with the offender on a daily basis to make sure he or she is following the terms of the probation.
 Probation officers help the criminal, who most likely committed a misdemeanor, settle back into the role of a citizen.

-To determine the best course of action to rehabilitate the offender, the Probation Officer first evaluates the case before offering resources.
-They discuss and arrange the best treatment for the offender.
-They supervise daily and meet with family and friends to keep up with any details the offender may have failed to mention.
+To determine the best course of action to rehabilitate the offender, the probation officer first evaluates the case before offering resources.
+You discuss and arrange the best treatment for the offender.
+You'll supervise daily and meet with family and friends to keep up with any details the offender may have failed to mention.

-A Probation Officer’s caseload may vary, depending on what they have happening at the time.
-They oftentimes have heavy workloads and overtime may be necessary.
+A probation officer’s caseload may vary, depending on what you have happening at the time.
+Oftentimes, you may have heavy workloads, and overtime may be necessary.
 Find training at a top criminal justice school near you.

-Many federal institutions require Probation Officers to have a bachelor’s degree and some may even require a master’s degree.
-Most employers require a background check, drug test, and competency exam of their potential employee.
+Many federal institutions require probation officers to have a bachelor’s degree, and some may even require a master’s degree.
+Most employers require a background check, drug test, and competency exam of their potential employees.

-Bachelor’s degrees in social work, criminal justice, behavioral science, or a related field is recommended.
+A bachelor’s degree in social work, criminal justice, behavioral science, or a related field is recommended.
 The same goes for the master’s degree programs.
-However, this can vary from state to state.
+However, requirements can vary from state to state.

-Probation officers are expected to go through a training program offered by their state or federal government which is followed by a certification exam.
-In some areas, one year training experience is necessary before they can begin working in the field.
+Probation officers are expected to go through a training program offered by their state or federal government.
+This is followed by a certification exam.
+In some areas, one year of training experience is necessary before you can begin working in the field.

-Important qualities for a Probation Officer to possess are strong communication, critical thinking, decision-making and organizational skills, as well as emotional stability.
+Important qualities for a probation officer to possess are strong communication, critical thinking, organizational and decision-making skills, as well as emotional stability.

-The Bureau of Labor Statistics states that Probation Officers earned a median range of $50,160 annually.
-The highest 10 percent earned $88,930 while more entry level made $33,630.
+The Bureau of Labor Statistics states that probation officers earn a median salary of $51K annually.
+The highest 10 percent earn $91K, while entry level makes $34K.